Derek Mooney: Personal life

 Mooney is an avid nature lover.
 Originally from Donnybrook, he resides in Kilmacud, a south Dublin suburb.
 His brother David died aged 44 in January 2007.
 He has nephews and nieces but would prefer not to have children of his own despite saying in 2010 "I might marry a woman yet".
 He came out as openly gay in 2012.

 In interviews he lists his hobbies as travel, cinema, going to the gym and socialising in The George.
 He exercises in the gym because of his 6.2 cholesterol level.
-Mooney is an avid consumer of prawns and once claimed to have invented them after the idea came to him in a dream.
 He is a close friend of Alan Hughes and was best man at his wedding to Karl Broderick.
 In 2012, he had a guest starring role in the comedy series Mrs. Brown's Boys.

 Mooney has constant incurable tinnitus in his left ear, stemming from when he had a wet shave where "some kind of electronic device for massaging your face afterwards" was used on him.
 He felt a vibration jolt through his jawbone.
 Then there was "the 'zzzz' sound and it never leaving me".
 Because of this he leaves a television or radio switched on at night.
 He stated in 2010 that he sleeps for four hours.
 In 2013, he spoke of his intentions to "end his life" if he were ever to be diagnosed with a terminal illness, stating he made the decision after seeing his mother and brother suffering agonizing deaths.

-In 2012, he scaled a bridge and bounded across a County Meath motorway to save the life of a 57-year-old man whose collapse had left him "lying flat on his back with blood coming out of his nose and his mouth".
-Mooney began pumping the man's chest and eventually brought him back to life.
+In 2012, he scaled an embankment and railing to the overpass of a County Meath motorway to save the life of a 57-year-old man who had collapsed.
+Mooney called the emergency services and performed CPR.
 Mooney and the man appeared together on Liveline with Joe Duffy the following day.